 I love the saying “change your words, change your world,” because words have the power to change and shape our entire existence.
 When it comes to eating frogs, thinking and speaking words filled with grit, grace, compassion, and a can-do attitude propels you much further along than words of the opposite nature.

-I get it if you find talking out loud to yourself or speaking positively about a project feels inauthentic, but just try it a few days and you might feel differently.
+I get it if you find talking out loud to yourself or speaking positively about a project feels inauthentic, but just try it for a few days, and you might feel differently.
 Even the small shifts in language have a big impact.
 For instance, changing “I have to ” to “I get to ” gives it a whole new meaning—changing the former one of obligation and duty to one of opportunity and new possibilities.

-Simply put, our words impact our attitudes, and who doesn’t need a positive attitude when it comes to doing things we don’t want to do?
+Simply put, our words impact our attitudes, and who doesn’t need a positive attitude when doing things we don’t want to do?

 4. Allow your future to motivate you.